-We have all had a spirited discussion with our spouse about money, sex, jealousy over time spent outside the marriage, in-laws, child rearing or spirituality/faith.
+If you’re married, you’ve probably had a spirited discussion or two with your spouse.
+Chances are, it’s been about money, sex, jealousy over time spent outside the marriage, in-laws, child rearing or spirituality/faith.

-According to Rodgers, there can be other toxic subjects for couples.
-“Couples know that they are dealing with a toxic subject when it triggers conflict and they can’t find a way to resolve it,” Rodgers said.
+“Couples know that they are dealing with a toxic subject when it triggers conflict and they can’t find a way to resolve it,” Rodgers asserts.
 “They either avoid the topic at all costs or jump in with both feet and later wished they hadn’t.”

-Rodgers believes that couples can learn how to keep these toxins from poisoning their marriage by identifying and dealing with the root issue.
+Take heart, though.
+Rodgers believes that you can learn how to keep these toxins from poisoning your marriage by identifying and dealing with the root issue.

-“We encourage couples to dig deeper to get to the heart of the matter so they aren’t just coping with the issue, but extinguishing it,” Rodgers said.
-“We ask couples to answer some basic questions:
+“We encourage couples to dig deeper to get to the heart of the matter so they aren’t just coping with the issue, but extinguishing it,” Rodgers shares.
+“We ask couples to answer some basic questions.”

-For example, a husband expects his wife to have the house picked up and dinner on the table when he gets home.
-In spite of her best efforts, with two young children underfoot, it is next to impossible to get everything done.
-Every evening he walks through the door and gives her a look of disappointment; she feels guilty and inadequate.
-He on the other hand, feels inferior.
+Take this couple for instance.
+A husband expects his wife to have the house clean and dinner on the table when he gets home.
+Despite her best efforts, it is next to impossible to get everything done with two young children underfoot.
+Every evening he walks through the door and gives her a look of disappointment.
+She feels guilty and inadequate.
+On the other hand, he feels inferior.
 Both get defensive and the evening goes downhill from there.

 Through the digging deeper exercise, the husband realizes that throughout his childhood, his mother did everything for him.
 He interpreted that as a subtle message that he was incompetent or incapable of doing things for himself.
 This resulted in unrealistic and unfair expectations of his wife.